IBM-Automation-SPGI/apic-pot-v3/StepZen-GraphQL/ReadMe.md

 # 6. Summary <a name="summary"></a>

-Congratulations, you have completed the **Creating a StepZen GraphQL Proxy for a Salesforce Account REST API** lab.
+Congratulations, you have completed the **Creating a API Connect Essentials GraphQL Proxy for a Salesforce Account REST API** lab.
 Throughout the lab, you learned how to:

--	Create StepZen Configurations for both methods
+-	Create API Connect Essentials Configurations for both methods
 -	Capture REST API Endpoints for getAccounts, getAccount methods
--	Deploy to StepZen GraphQL Server
+-	Deploy to API Connect Essentials GraphQL Server
--	Test the GraphQL Queries in StepZen Portal
+-	Test the GraphQL Queries in API Connect Essentials Portal
--	Extract StepZen GraphQL URL from StepZen Portal
+-	Extract API Connect Essentials GraphQL URL from API Connect Essentials Portal
 -	Expose GraphQL URL into IBM API Connect
 -	Test GraphQL API from API Connect